Engee documentation

 Arduino Support Package

-Before starting work, you must install arduino-cli is a toolchain for compiling and firmware of Arduino equipment.
+Before starting work, you must install arduino-cli is a toolchain for compiling and firmware of Arduino hardware.
 After installation, copy the full path to the executable file arduino-cli[.exe] and specify it in the corresponding parameter of the EDM-Target-Arduino block.

 Preparation